benitomartin/substack-newsletters-search-course/INSTRUCTIONS.md

 ### 🛠️ Prerequisites

 Before installation, ensure you have the following tools and accounts set up.
-These are required for running the pipeline, database, vector store, and UI components:
+These are the minimum requirements for running the pipeline, database, vector store, and LLM provider:

 | Requirement                                      | Description           |
 | ------------------------------------------------ | --------------------- |